Appearance

 Audit Center

 The Audit Center gives you a client-wide timeline of important activity in Kraal.
-It combines operational history across AI tasks, approvals, workflow actions, and connected accounting activity into one review surface.
+It combines operational history across AI tasks, approvals, workflow actions, execution outcomes, and connected accounting activity into one review surface.

 Use the Audit Center when you need to answer questions like: